game-ci/documentation/docs/github/v2/06-remote-builder.md

 Self-hosted runners are best used when you already have a server available, running 24/7 that you can setup as a runner.
 And you're happy to maintain and keep that server available and running.

-Remote Builder is better if you don't have a server setup or don't want to manage or maintain a build server.
+Remote Builder is better if you don't have a server setup or don't want to manage or maintain your own build server.

 ## Basic Remote Builder setup with AWS